56quarters/avalonms/doc/source/installation.rst

 =======================

 We won't configure the Avalon WSGI application here, as part of installation.
-For more information about the available configuration settings for it, see the :doc:`usage` section.
+For more information about the available configuration settings for it, see the :doc:`server` section.

 Gunicorn